Chymyst/chymyst-core/README.md

 - each molecule is named
 - a macro is available to assign names automatically
-- the user can set a log level on each join definition
+- the user can set a log level on each reaction site

  Here are the typical results: